Last Updated on June 4, 2023 by ellen

 If you have a dog, or if you’re thinking about getting one, then you know that the most frustrating aspect of having them is trying to train them not to chew on your furniture or dig in your yard.
 It’s especially hard with new puppies because they don’t know any better yet.

 There’s no need to worry though!
 I’ve found an easy way for people who love dogs but also want to protect their things – homemade dog repellent spray that works well!
 Keep in mind, this is not dog mace.
 It’s a repellent.

 All it takes is a few simple ingredients (you probably already have these at home!) and just 10 minutes of your time.
-You can even make this spray as strong or weak as needed depending on the size of the area needing protection from your pup.
+You can even make this DIY dog deterrent spray as strong or weak as needed depending on the size of the area needing protection from your pup.

 How to Make Homemade Dog Repellent